- US Online Poker

 The deal has Golden Nugget and casino development firm Wilmot Gaming forming a joint venture to build a new casino in the city of Danville.

 The casino will operate under Golden Nugget’s brand and feature a Landry’s steakhouse.

-Crucially, the new property gives GNOG the exclusive right to offer IL online sports wagering on its license, as well as other forms of online gambling should they be legalized.
+Crucially, the new property gives GNOG the exclusive right to offer IL online sports wagering on its license, as well as other forms of online gambling – such as IL online poker – should they be legalized.

 The access deal will last for a minimum of 20 years.
 It requires GNOG to pay the joint venture a percentage of its online net gaming revenue.
 That includes a minimum revenue guarantee, so GNOG is banking on success.

 “We are thrilled to gain market access in Illinois, the fifth most populous US state and the largest to have regulated mobile wagering to date,” said Thomas Winter, president of GNOG.

 “This is a tremendous opportunity for us to further increase our US footprint and deliver on our ambitious growth plans.
 We look forward to bringing our award-winning online offerings to the Prairie State.”

 The deal comes as GNOG is in the process of going public.
 A special-purpose acquisitions company, Lancadia Holdings II, will acquire the digital business from Landry’s.

 What’s interesting about this deal is that sports betting isn’t big business for GNOG.
 The Golden Nugget license is the highest earning of all online casinos in New Jersey.
 At the same time, it’s among the smallest NJ sportsbook operators.